General primitivity in the mapping class group: Preliminaries

+The Nielsen-Thurston classification \cite{thurston2} asserts that each mapping class in $\map(S_g)$ is either periodic, reducible, or pseudo-Anosov.
+Thus, a reducible mapping class $F\in \map(S_g)$ can be decomposed into periodic and pseudo-Anosov components by cutting the surface along the canonical reduction system $\mathcal{C}(F)$ for $F$.
+This decomposition is known as a \textit{canonical decomposition (or a Nielsen decomposition)}.

-For a multicurve $C$, $S_g(C)$ will be the surface (possibly disconnected) obtained by capping the boundary components of $\overline{S_g\setminus N}$ by marked discs, where $N$ is a closed regular neighborhood of $C$.
-The symbol $S_{g}(m)$ will denote a disjoint union of $m$ copies of $S_g$.
+A collection of isotopy classes of pairwise disjoint essential (non-nullhomotopic) simple closed curves is called a \textit{multicurve}.
+Given a multicurve $C$ in $S_g$, the symbol $S_g(C)$ will denote the cut surface (possibly disconnected) obtained by capping the boundary components of $\overline{S_g\setminus N}$ (by marked discs), where $N$ is a closed regular neighborhood of $C$.